MylesBorins/theremax/posts/gettingStarted.md

 {
   title: "Getting Started",
   date:  "2013-9-16",
-  description: "Getting the application compiled a running" }

-Theremax is compiled using cmake, if you do not have it please install it.
+  description: "Are you Ready to Theremin to the Max?"
+}

+There are a handful of dependencies you will need installed in order to compile Theremax.
+It has been designed to be cross platform,